The 23 Best Diabetes Books to Read to Kids with T1D

 Let’s go!

-1. Year One with Type One
+Year One with Type One by Mike Suarez

 How does a child respond to a sudden diagnosis of Type 1 Diabetes?
 This book is based on a true story about Andrew, a 4 year old boy from Massachusetts who gets diagnosed with type 1 diabetes.
 Follow along Andrews journey as he experiences symptoms, diagnosis, and the everyday routine of type one diabetes.

-2. Twas My Type of Christmas
+Twas My Type of Christmas by Mike Suarez

-Join Andrew, the T1D character from Year One with Type One as he guides us the holiday season – which can be especially tough on someone with T1D, but knowing that others can relate makes a big difference.
+Join Andrew, the T1D character from Year One with Type One (above) as he guides us the holiday season – which can be especially tough on someone with T1D, but knowing that others can relate makes a big difference.
 From the reindeer and elves, to Santa himself, the characters in this tale share many of Andrew’s wonderful qualities.
 They responsibly manage their T1D.
 They know how to enjoy themselves.
 And they love preparing for their favorite day of the year.
-Get it here.

-3. Taking Diabetes to School
+Taking Diabetes to School by Kim Gosselin

 This book is aimed towards elementary aged kids.
 It tells a story of boy with type one diabetes who teaches his classmates about the disease and how he manages it.
 The story offers sensitive insight into the day-to-day school life of a child with T1D.

-4. Mommy Beeps
+Mommy Beeps by Kim Baillieul

 Mommy Beeps is a story for children who have a parent, sibling, or loved one who has diabetes.
 Explore the day in the life of a Mom with T1D and her child as they go on adventures – dealing with high and low sugars, waiting on hold for lab results, and visiting the endocrinologist.

-5. Super Sammy
+Super Sammy by Kim Baillieul

 When Sammy is diagnosed with T1D confusion and worries set in.
 Will Sammy still be able to be a normal kid?
 Will life ever be the same?
 Super Sammy is a heartwarming tale about a young kid who develops Type 1 Diabetes, and learns to embrace the change and continue living life to the fullest.